Former Michigan GOP gubernatorial candidate pleads guilty to Jan. 6 charge

 A former Republican candidate for Michigan governor pleaded guilty to misdemeanor charges related to the Jan.
-6, 2021 insurrection on Thursday.
+6, 2021, insurrection Thursday.

 Ryan Kelley, who placed fourth in Michigan’s 2022 gubernatorial primary with 15 percent of the vote, was arrested last June after anonymous tipsters gave photos to the FBI showing that he was present at the Capitol.